zrplumridge/csc-249-p3-secure-RPC/README.md

 ## Grading Rubric

 Your work on this project will be graded on a five-point scale.
-Fractional points may be awarded.
+Fractional points and extra credit may be awarded.

 _0 pts:_ No deliverables were received by the due date or requested extension date.